leealso/AZ203/storage/blob.md

 ## Objectives
 * Create a lease on a blob with C#.
+* Controlling access to blobs in a concurrency pattern.

 ## What is Azure Blob Storage?
 Azure Blob Storage is a massively scalable storage sustem for unstructured data/binary large objects.